ugjka/kittybot/README.md

 - AutoOp Bot: ops you when you join the channel
 - Stats counting bot: counts how often people talk in a channel
-- Mock users you don't like by repeating what they say
+- Mock users, you don't like by repeating what they say
 - Fire a USB dart launcher on a given command
 - Control an MPD radio stream based on chat commands
 - Award praise to people for guessing a random number